‘Only to be Consumed’ in Canada

 I mean, after everything we've been through trying to solve this ridiculous problem, it sure felt like it.

-But in the end, it wasn't food coloring coloring or sugar content.
+But in the end, it wasn't food coloring or sugar content.

-Joe is telling us that the label was there because the icing was in an appetizing looking tube, and they didn't want their customers to confuse it with like a go-gurt.
+Joe was telling us that the label was there because the icing was in an appetizing-looking tube, and they didn't want their customers to confuse it with like a go-gurt.

 The label only to be consumed with other foods, it was kind of arbitrary.